Can flying cause a miscarriage? Tips for a smooth pregnancy

 After deliberation, if you decide to get back to the UK, can you do so on a commercial flight?
 In case of a complication, considering the lack of medical equipment and healthcare professionals onboard, it is better to travel via an air ambulance.
 Indeed, commercial airline staff are not qualified or experienced to deliver effective treatment and care.

-Note: Most airline companies would not allow you onboard a commercial plane after 28 to 35 weeks for international travel
+Note: Most airline companies would not allow you onboard a commercial plane after 28 to 35 weeks for international travel, even if you do not have any complication.

 Flying whilst pregnant: travelling via an air ambulance for pregnant women